gt-crnch-rg/read-the-docs/docs/lucata/troubleshooting/diagnosing_problems.md

 ### Manually terminating a program

-If you suspect a program is hung and would like to terminate a program, the best thing to do is to use
+If you suspect a program is hung and would like to terminate a program, the best thing to do is to open another terminal (via tmux or screen) and run:
 ```
 emu_system_cmd -p -s {0..#(N-1)} -- 'emu_diagnostic_tool --start_checkpointing'
 ```